Compliance Requirements

 If health insurance coverage expires or changes for any reason at any point in time while a student is participating in a training or practicum experience, the student is responsible for ensuring that alternate coverage is obtained and coverage does not lapse.

-All DNP and Post-Grad Certificate students are required to maintain licensure throughout the duration of their program.
-Please submit your licensure information for our records to ensure that you are compliant.
+All DNP and Post-Graduate Certificate students are required to maintain RN licensure throughout the duration of their program.